Isogeny graphs with maximal real multiplication: Endomorphism ring computation - a depth-first algorithm

 Then we compute the matrix of the Frobenius on the $\ell$-torsion.
-Using this matrix, we may write down the matrices of $\alpha_1$ and $\alpha_2$ in terms of the the matrix of $\pi+\bar{\pi}$.
-Finally, computing $J[\fkl_i]$, $i=1,2$, is just linear algebra and has negligible cost.
-Computing the Tate pairing costs $O(M(u)(n\log \ell+u\log q))$ operations in $\F_q$, where the first term is the cost of Miller's algorithm and the second one is the cost for the final exponentiation.
+Using this matrix, we write down the matrices of $\alpha_1$ and $\alpha_2$ in terms of the the matrix of $\pi+\bar{\pi}$.
+Finally, computing $J[\fkl_i]$ for $i=1,2$ is just linear algebra and has negligible cost.
+For each $i$, the cost of computing the Tate pairing is related to the integers $r_i$ and $n_i$ as defined in Proposition~\ref{Equality}.
+We bound these by $r_i\leq u$, and $n_i\leq n$.
+Computing the Tate pairing thus costs $O(M(u)(n\log \ell+u\log q))$ operations in $\F_q$, where the first term is the cost of Miller's algorithm and the second one is the cost for the final exponentiation.